Henry's Law Constants (Solubilities)

 - Although not mentioned in the table, it should be noted that values

-for HCHO refer to effective Henry's law coefficient that takes into
+for HCHO refer to effective Henry's law constants that take into account

 HCHO + H2O = CH2(OH)2